 - information related to the defence of Canada may be disclosed to the Minister of National Defence; and

-In carrying out its duties and functions, CSIS often collaborates with federal departments and agencies, provincial governments and law enforcement agencies.
-Since 9/11, more groups have become involved in national security, including police and non-governmental partners (especially concerning critical infrastructure).
+CSIS often collaborates with federal departments and agencies, provincial governments and law enforcement agencies.
+Since 9/11, more groups have been involved in national security, including police forces and other government partners.
 This creates a challenge for the Service, as it must cultivate and maintain healthy relationships with both new and existing partners to ensure that information is exchanged efficiently and that joint operations are conducted effectively.

-Section 17(1) of the CSIS Act states that the Service can enter into arrangements with foreign agencies to exchange information concerning threats to the security of Canada.
+As of March 31, 2007, CSIS had 271 foreign arrangements with agencies in 147 countries.
 New foreign arrangements require the approval of the Minister of Public Safety, in consultation with the Minister of Foreign Affairs.
 Even without such an arrangement, CSIS can still accept unsolicited information from an agency or organization of a foreign country.
+The Minister approved seven new arrangements in 2006–07, and expanded six existing ones.

-The Service can also expand the scope of existing active arrangements, defining the subject matter and the extent of authorized exchanges.
-In the case of enhanced arrangements, the Director of CSIS is granted more discretion and has the authority to approve the expansion of activities without obtaining Ministerial approval, but subject to any Ministerial caveats or instructions that may have been imposed when the initial arrangement received approval.
+The Director of CSIS has the discretion to approve the expansion or alteration of a foreign arrangement without Ministerial approval.
+These remain subject to any Ministerial caveats or instructions that may have been imposed when the initial arrangement was approved.

-SIRC reviews all new, enhanced or renewed foreign arrangements, as provided under Section 38(a)(iii) of the CSIS Act.
+SIRC reviews all new, enhanced or modified foreign arrangements, as provided under Section 38(a)(iii) of the CSIS Act.
 To do so, it examines whether:

-- CSIS's foreign arrangements were in compliance with the conditions set out in the CSIS Act, Ministerial Direction and operational policy;
+- CSIS foreign arrangements were in accordance with the conditions set out in the CSIS Act, Ministerial Direction and operational policy;

 - approvals from the Minister of Public Safety and the Director of CSIS were in place when the Service began exchanging information;

-- the human rights record of the foreign agency's host country—including open-source reporting from human rights agencies—was considered; and
+- the human rights record of the foreign agency's host country was considered; and

-- the most recent agency assessment met CSIS guidelines.
+- the most recent arrangement profile met CSIS guidelines.

-SIRC found that all foreign arrangements were in accordance with the CSIS Act, Ministerial Direction and operational policy.
+In 2006–07, SIRC reviewed 19 foreign arrangements with agencies in 14 countries.
+SIRC found that all foreign arrangements were in accordance with the CSIS Act, Ministerial Direction and operational policies.

 SIRC also found that the Service had informed itself of the human rights situation in all the countries and agencies in question.
-Moreover, the Service had proceeded cautiously with exchanges of information involving countries with questionable human rights records, although SIRC will continue to monitor one particular arrangement.
+Moreover, the Service had proceeded cautiously with exchanges of information involving countries with questionable human rights records.

 National Requirements for Security Intelligence